Rubén Piaggio: Career

 Piaggio played for Gimnasia y Esgrima (LP), Gimnasia de Jujuy, Ferro Carril Oeste and Huracán in the Primera División Argentina.
-He also had spells with Internacional in the Campeonato Brasileiro Série A, Tigres in the Primera División de Mexico, Marítimo in the Portuguese Liga, Ionikos in the Greek Super League and Racing de Ferrol in Segunda División.
+He also had spells with Internacional in the Campeonato Brasileiro Série A, Tigres in the Primera División de Mexico, Deportes Concepción in the Primera División de Chile, Marítimo in the Portuguese Liga, Ionikos in the Greek Super League, Racing de Ferrol in Segunda División and Granada in Segunda División B.

+In his last seasons, Piaggio played in Italy for Pergolese and Fossombrone and El Linqueño in his homeland.

 Personal life

 Like Piaggio, his father and brother were footballers; though only in regional football.
 Two of his nephews, Fermín and Juan Antonini, are professional footballers.